vasicftw/Dynamic-Map-Icons/README.md

 <b>ABOUT</b>

 This system presents small icons from singleplayer on mini-map (radar).
 Original version of this filterscript is on Serbian language.
-I'm already released it to SA-MP Forum - https://forum.sa-mp.com/showthread.php?t=667860
+I've already released it to SA-MP Forum - https://forum.sa-mp.com/showthread.php?t=667860

 <b>HOW TO INSTALL</b>